21QB Coachmen Freelander Class C Motorhome

 What we wish was different

-We plan on changing out the vent above the main bed with a MaxxAir Fan.
+We plan to replace the vent above the main bed with a MaxxAir Fan.
 There is built-in wiring for this.

 Overall thoughts on the Coachmen Freelander 21QB

 We are pleased with our purchase.
 It is the perfect size for our family of 3.
-We actually have three children, but the two oldest have moved out and on with their lives.
+We actually have three children, but the two oldest have moved out and are now on their own.
 The youngest is a teen, and her time with us is limited.
-We have enjoyed the two of us camping together in it.
+We have enjoyed the time we spent camping together in it.

 The color scheme in this unit is pleasant, so we do not plan to paint or update it.
 Several custom camping quilt hangings brighten and personalize the inside.

-We removed the blinds in the main bed area and added black-room darkening curtains.
+We removed the blinds in the main bed area and added blackout curtains.
 We cut Reflectix to fit inside the cab windows and vent openings.
-This has helped to keep it cooler in the summer and provides darkness so we sleep better.
+This has helped keep it cooler in the summer and provides darkness, allowing us to sleep better.

 Please let us know if you have any questions about this Coachman Freelander model Coachman Freelander.
 The 2021 model does not come with a standard stove or ladder.
 We are glad we have them.
 You can see the tour of our Freelander 21QB on YouTube.